Get this font in here!

 - Small Office Protection

-A Business environment has different needs than those of consumers, and therefore certain components are not recommended for use in such a network even though they are available in Avast Business Antivirus
+A business environment has different needs than those of consumers, and therefore certain components are not recommended for use in such a network even though they are available in Essential/Premium/Ultimate Business Security

 Recommended for Business Environments

 The following components might not be suitable for domain environments:

 If these components are not removed, you may encounter instability in the network, slower computer operation, or errors.
 For information on how to disable or uninstall components, see Enabling and Disabling Components.

 The recommendations for the various types of servers vary, but in general you should allow only a few components to be active to avoid interfering with server processes.

 Types of Servers

 - File: stores and distributes files.
 Multiple clients or users may share files stored on a server